Foreign Affairs Fall 2018

 This is an eight-part discussion series led by Dr. Craig Brandt, a retired naval officer and experienced discussion leader.
 Dr. Brandt has been a professor at the Air Force Institute of Technology and Dean of Academic Affairs at the Defense Institute of Security Assistance Management.

 To register for the Foreign Affairs Discussion Group, access the Library Calendar from the front page of the library website.
-Scroll to September 28 and click on the hand.
+Scroll to September 20 and click on the hand.
 Fill in the form and save.
 Registering for one session registers the participant for all sessions.
 Those who register will receive background readings by email.
-If you have no computer, a copy of the reading will be available in the library for reading or photocopying.
-Ask for this copy at the Circulation Desk on the first floor.
-Register on the September 28 date even if you are planning to attend only some of the sessions.
+If you have no computer, a copy of the readings will be available in the library.
+Ask for this copy at the Circulation Desk.
+Register on the September 20 date even if you are planning to attend only some of the sessions.